-One of the oldest wine-producing regions in the world, the first evidence of Greek wine dates about 6,500 years ago, when wine was produced on a household or communal basis.
-In the ancient times, the wines of Greece were exported all around the Mediterranean basin and in the Roman times it was considered the best wine of the Empire.
+One of the oldest wine-producing regions in the world, the first evidence of Greek wine dates about 6,500 years ago when wine was produced on a household or communal basis.
+In ancient times, the wines of Greece were exported all around the Mediterranean basin and in Roman times, it was considered the best wine of the Empire.
 In the Medieval ages, wines in Greece from Crete, Monemvasia and other regions were exported to countries of northern Europe.

 Red and white wines